 And that’s it!
 Hang your new wreath up and enjoy!

-What do you think?
-Fun and summery right?
-These DIY crepe paper leaves would also be great for a tropical themed party or other summer celebration.
+I think they would also be great for a tropical themed party or other summer celebration.
 What would you use them for?

 Until next time, Happy Making!